 6. Annual Account Fee or Custodian Fee

-Brokerage accounts and mutual fund accounts may charge an annual account fee, which can range from $25 - $90 per year.
+Brokerage accounts and mutual fund accounts may charge an annual account fee, which can range from $25 to $90 per year.
 In the case of retirement accounts such as IRA’s, there is usually an annual custodian fee, which covers the IRS reporting that is required on these types of accounts.
-This fee typically ranges from $10 - $50 per year.
+This fee typically ranges from $15 to $80 per year.
 Many firms will also charge an account closing fee if you terminate the account.
-Closing fees may range from $25 - $150 per account.
-Most of the time if you are working with a financial advisor that charges a percentage of assets these annual account fees are waived.
+Closing fees may range from $25 to $150 per account.
+Most of the time, if you are working with a financial advisor who charges a percentage of assets, these annual account fees are waived.

 Frequently Asked Questions (FAQs)

 Which type of investment typically charges the lowest fees?